-The last project - Georgia IV envisaged clearing of the military ammunition depot at Skra which exploded during the 2008 August War; and training of Georgian Armed Forces EOD unit according to level 3 and level 4 international demining standards.
-The Georgia IV project was accomplished in the autumn 2017.
+The last project - Georgia IV envisaged clearing of the military ammunition depot at Skra which exploded during the 2008 August War; and training of Georgian Defence Forces EOD unit according to level 3 and level 4 international demining standards.
+The Georgia IV project was accomplished in autumn 2017.

 NATO’s Partnership Training and Education Center (PTEC) - Sachkhere Mountain Training School

 The Sachkhere Mountain Training School was established on 14 August 2006.
 In 2010 the Center was granted the status of NATO’s Partnership Training and Education Center (PTEC) based on the North Atlantic Council (NAC) decision.
 Since 2011 the School has been conducting international basic and intermediate winter and Summer Mountain training courses for military personnel from Allied and partner countries.